MrTortoise/MrTortoise.github.io/_posts/2022-04-04-coupling-and-cohesion.md

 ## Coupling

+There is a lot of discussion between high and low levels of coupling.
+However this has always felt vague to me.
+This all changed when I foudn [Connascence](https://connascence.io/) as suddenly these vauge ideas that were mapping more onto encapsulation and numbers of connections now had soem meat.

+### Low Coupling != Good

+The problem with the common idea of low coupling as basically being high coupling but you put something in a box and point to the box is that it is overly simplistic.
+In reality there is a balance between going overboard and producing [Fizz Buzz enterprise architecture](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition).

+When you extract all these parts into something common accross systems you are coupling those systems together.
+This in turn means are all of a sudden it is possible to break another teams work - so some activities that lower levels of coupling can introduce incredibly hard to detect problems.
+This is not good!
+There is a need for something more subtle!

+### Simplicity == good

+### Something less simplistic (Connascence)
 When writing code there is a concept called [Connascence](https://connascence.io/).
 This is a powerful tool for analysing code and refactoring.
 The purpose of it is to enable conversations around understanding how things are coupled together.
 This then helps to facilitate conversations around deliberatley choosing what coupling should look like or identify situations where different forms are more or less desirable.
 I will write about connascence as it applies to code more in future posts, however here I want to draw attention to 2 particlar components.

 ### Components of Coupling